 Can I make an injury claim after a car accident?

 To be eligible to make a no win no fee injury claim after a car accident you have to meet certain criteria.
 Our team can advise you as to whether you are in position to make a claim before taking on your case:

 - First, the accident must be someone else’s fault, or only partly your fault – you can’t claim if you caused a car crash solely by yourself.

 - Second, you need to have sustained injuries of a certain severity and claim value in order to be compensated for them.

 - Thirdly, the car accident must have happened in the last three years, unless you were under 18 years old at the time.

 Many of our claimants weren’t actually in a car and were injured as a pedestrian, cyclist or motorcyclist.
-You could also make a claim if you were injured as a passenger in a car accident, or as a passenger in a bus or taxi if your injuries meet the required criteria.
+You could also make a claim if you were injured as a passenger in a car, or in a bus or taxi if your injuries meet the required criteria.

 The cause of the accident doesn’t need to be another person or vehicle.
 It could equally be a faulty traffic light, a pothole or an icy road that should have been gritted.

 As of June 1st 2021, any person sustaining soft tissue injuries in a road traffic accident (unless injured by an overseas registered vehicle) must have injuries that exceed a minimum value of £5,000 to make a claim.
 Under that, and unless your symptoms are sufficiently serious and last for a number of months,, you’ll likely have do it yourself without a solicitor via the insurers portal.
 However, if you have suffered any broken bones, lacerations, eye damage or head injuries our solicitors will be able to act for you.

 Our team are experts in assessing whether you have a valid car accident claim and likely to succeed in winning compensation, just give us a call to find out on 01225 430285, or if you prefer, .